cbinder705/TBA-Event-Finder/README.md

 ## Features

-The main features of this website allow people to select the type of event they want to look up from either Sports, Concerts or Comedy Shows.
-They also enter the location where they want to go to the event.
-Then they push a View Events button that causes a Google Map, events list and previous event searches to be displayed at the bottom of the page.
+There is a background image showing a stage with a textbox to enter the city where the person wants to see an event.
+There's a button called View Events that displays a Google map and events in the entered city in boxes below the button.

 ## How-to-Contribute